Divination (div’i·nā’shen), n. [OF., fr. L. divinatio, fr. divinare, -natum, to

 and able to change their outlooks or positions on the subject of religion, once exposed to fundamental and primal truths.

-accept, support, and defend truth.”
-Everyone is, unto themselves, the torch - bearers of their own
+and defend truth.”
+Everyone is, unto themselves, the torch - bearers of their own levels of sincerity.

-be profoundly improved and advanced, if the masses were to be availed a true, proper and honorable exposure to Ancient Philosophies,
+and advanced, if the masses were to be availed a true, proper and honorable exposure to Ancient Philosophies, Cosmology, and

-Cosmology, and High Elementary Culture.
-Extremely progressive possibilities await the natural peoples of the earth if conditions
+High Elementary Culture.
+Extremely progressive possibilities await the natural peoples of the earth if conditions arise that

-arise that manifest an absence of fraudulent forced – servitude and control agendas, sectarianism, and traditional propagated
+manifest an absence of fraudulent forced – servitude and control agendas, sectarianism, and traditional propagated dogmatism.

-dogmatism.
-It is an interesting anomaly, however, to observe the tendencies of the many who have uncovered
+It is an interesting anomaly, however, to observe the tendencies of the many who have uncovered ancient truths, to

 so, our studies continue with the hopes that we, as the assumed specie of a stronger intelligence and will, can rise to the